portlandcodeschool/js-night/core-js-lessons/exercises-fall14/HW1/HW1.md

 ---

 **1)** _(Easyish)_
+Revisit your solution to homework #1, problem 4, which expresses an improper fraction as a proper one.
+Encapsulate your solution into a function called "printFraction".
+The function should receive 2 parameters (n and d) and return a string.

+**a)** First, solve the problem making the same assumptions as before (i.e. n and d are positive integers, with n>d).
+For example, `printFraction(7,4)` should return "1 3/4".

+**b)** You may have noticed that your output can be simplified in some cases.
+For example:

+- "0 1/2" could be just "1/2"
+- "1 0/3" could be just "1"
+- "2 2/4" could be reduced to "2 1/2"

+Write another version of your function which simplifies the output string whenever possible.
+(_Hint: you'll need some conditionals._)

+**c)** Now relax the constraints on parameters n and d.
+In addition to working in the ways described above, your function should handle these cases:

+- n is less than or equal to d (i.e. the fraction isn't improper).
+- either n or d (or both) could be negative.
+If quotient _n/d_ is negative, move the negative sign to the front of the string.
+- either n or d (or both) isn't an integer.
+In this case, let your function return undefined.

+(_Hint: on this or any other problem, to check whether a number n is an integer, use `n%1 === 0`._)

+---

+**2)** _(Easyish)_
 Rewrite each block below as a simpler equivalent.
-Your equivalent should produce the same result as the original given the same conditions.
+Your equivalent should produce the same final conditions as the original given the same initial conditions.

 **a)**

 ```
+var x;
 if (a) {
    if (b) {
      x = 0;